wilson-ang/github-asana-action/README.md

         with:
           asana-pat: ${{ secrets.ASANA_PAT }}
           action: assert-link
-          # if the branch is labeled or hotfix, skip this check
+          # if the branch is labeled a hotfix, skip this check
           link-required: ${{ !contains(github.event.pull_request.labels.*.name, 'hotfix') }}
           github-token: ${{ github.token }}
 ```